GiovanniBurbi/MatchCreators/README.md

   ```
   This will start also json-server on '< *your IPV4 Address* >:3000'
 * **From a mobile device** start a browser and **use the Network URL generated in the above step**.

+Some icons and images are taken from internet for educational purposes.